Logo

 CODE DOCUMENTATION

-The analytic and statistical workflow implemented in this research is described below and links to all corresponding code on github are provided.
-This workflow begins with creation of an atlas of human thalamocortical connections, preprocessing and reconstruction of PNC and HCPD diffusion MRI data, generation of individual-specific thalamocortical connections, quantification and harmonization of thalamocortical connectivity metrics, and examination of group-level and individual-level thalamocortical anatomy characteristics.
-The workflow continues with the fitting of generalized additive models to study relationships between thalamocortical connectivity, age, and the environment and analyses aimed at characterizing thalamocortical structural connectivity development and its influence on hierarchical cortical development and organization along the sensorimotor-association axis.
+The analytic and statistical workflow implemented in this research is described below; links to corresponding code on github are provided.
+This workflow begins with creation of an atlas of human thalamocortical connections.
+It continues with preprocessing and reconstruction of PNC, HCPD, and HBN diffusion MRI data, generation of individual-specific thalamocortical connections in youth datasets, and quantification and harmonization of thalamocortical connectivity metrics.
+It then transitions to fitting of generalized additive models to study relationships between thalamocortical connectivity, age, and the environment and describes analyses aimed at characterizing thalamocortical structural connectivity development and its influence on hierarchical cortical development along the sensorimotor-association axis.

 Creation of an Atlas of Human Thalamocortical Connections (HCP-Young Adult)

-A novel thalamocortical structural connectivity tractography atlas was generated using a high quality diffusion template derived from HCPYA data (N = 1,065, multi-shell acquisition parameters: b-values = 1000, 2000, 3000, 90 directions per shell, 1.25mm isotropic voxels).
-This population-average template, downloaded from here, is a 1.25 mm isotropic diffusion template in ICBM152 space generated with q-space diffeomorphic reconstruction (MNI-space version of generalized q-sampling imaging).
+A novel thalamocortical connectivity tractography atlas was generated using a high quality diffusion template derived from HCPYA data (N = 1,065, multi-shell acquisition parameters: b-values = 1000, 2000, 3000, 90 directions per shell, 1.25mm isotropic voxels).
+This population-average template, downloaded from here, is a 1.25 mm isotropic diffusion template in ICBM152 space generated with q-space diffeomorphic reconstruction (QSDR, the MNI-space version of generalized q-sampling imaging).

-The thalamocortical structural connectivity tractography atlas was generated in the following steps:
+The tractography atlas was generated in the following steps:

-Preprocessing and Reconstruction of Diffusion MRI Data (PNC and HCP-Development)
+Preprocessing and Reconstruction of Diffusion MRI Data (Philadelphia Neurodevelopment Cohort, HCP-Development, Healthy Brain Network)

-Diffusion MRI data were reconstructed using the dsi_studio_gqi reconstruction workflow with qsirecon (0.16.0RC3 for PNC and HCPD) as follows:
+Diffusion MRI data were reconstructed using the dsi_studio_gqi reconstruction workflow with qsirecon (0.16.0RC3 for PNC, HCPD, HBN) as follows:

 $ singularity run --cleanenv -B ${PWD} pennlinc-containers/.datalad/environments/qsiprep-0-16-0RC3/image inputs/data/qsiprep/qsiprep qsirecon participant --participant_label $subid -recon-input inputs/data/qsiprep/qsiprep --fs-license-file code/license.txt --stop-on-first-crash --recon-only --skip-odf-reports --freesurfer-input inputs/data/fmriprep/freesurfer --recon-spec ${PWD}/code/gqi_hsvs.json

-Preprocessing and reconstruction workflows were executed with datalad using the template scripts in /qsiprep, including /PNC/qsiprep_call_PNC.sh, /HCPD/qsiprep_call_HCPD.sh, /PNC/qsirecon_call_PNC.sh, /HCPD/qsirecon_call_HCPD.
+Preprocessing and reconstruction workflows were executed with datalad using the template scripts in /qsiprep, including /PNC/qsiprep_call_PNC.sh, /HCPD/qsiprep_call_HCPD.sh,/HBN/qsiprep_call_HBN.sh,/PNC/qsirecon_call_PNC.sh, /HCPD/qsirecon_call_HCPD, and /HBN/qsirecon_call_HBN.sh.
 Datalad outputs were cloned for use in this project using the scripts in /datalad.

-Delineation of Individual-Specific Thalamocortical Connections (PNC and HCP-Development)
+Delineation of Individual-Specific Thalamocortical Connections (Philadelphia Neurodevelopment Cohort, HCP-Development, Healthy Brain Network)

-Person-specific thalamocortical structural connections were delineated for PNC and HCPD participants using the thalamic tractography atlas and dsi-studio’s autotrack.
+Person-specific thalamocortical structural connections were delineated for PNC, HCPD, and HBN participants using the thalamic tractography atlas and dsi-studio’s autotrack.
 A relatively stringent Hausdorff distance threhold was used; the selected threshold balanced the recovery of person-specific anatomy with mitigation of false positive streamlines and regionally non-specific streamlines.
 The script /thalamocortical_structuralconnectivity/individual/thalamocortical_autotrack.sh was run twice for every participant, first to generate participant -> template registration files (gqi.fib.gz.icbm152_adult.map.gz) for use with autotrack and then to reconstruct all thalamocortical connections.

 For PNC, registration was accomplished with /thalamocortical_structuralconnectivity/individual/PNC/autotrack_registration_PNC.sh and autotrack tract generation was executed with /thalamocortical_structuralconnectivity/individual/PNC /run_autotrack_PNC.sh.